majick/entry/README.md

 Paste comments can be disabled on individual pastes if the paste includes `&!lt% disable comments %&gt;`

-Users are automatically tagged with an association with first paste (not comment) that they create.
+Users are automatically tagged with an association with the first paste (not comment) that they create.
 This can be disabled by changing config `app.auto_tag` to false.

 ### Paste Builder